LiskHQ/lisk-docs/docs/building-on-lisk/token-development/deploy-erc-20.md

 ## 5. Deploy the contract

 Open the `Deploy & run transactions` tab (this looks like an Ethereum logo with an arrow pointing right).
-Make sure that your environment is set to "Injected Provider", your wallet is connected to Lisk or Lisk Sepolia network, and Remix has access to your wallet.
+Make sure that your environment is set to "Injected Provider", your wallet is connected to the Lisk or Lisk Sepolia network, and Remix has access to your wallet.
-Then, select the `MyNFT` contract from the deployment dropdown and click the orange `Deploy` button to deploy the contract and confirm the contract deployment in your connected wallet.
+Then, select the `MyToken` contract from the deployment dropdown and deploy it with the parameters of your choice, for example:

+- Name: MyToken
+- Symbol: MYT
+- InitalSupply: 1000000000000000000000

+Click on the orange `transact` button to deploy the contract.
+Finally, confirm the contract deployment in your connected wallet.

 Check the Remix log messages; they should include the contract address.
-Paste this address in BlockScout, to see the contract in the Lisk blockchain explorer: https://sepolia-blockscout.lisk.com/address/0x73e7a94dD5760d862F6FD9f8ea5D4245Bb143446
+Paste this address in BlockScout, to see the contract in the Lisk blockchain explorer: https://sepolia-blockscout.lisk.com/address/0x6e8fF2E042c1637a2Da9563763c62362a3bbD712

 In case you chose to deploy on the Lisk Mainnet, you need to paste the address on https://blockscout.lisk.com instead.